(321) 926-3242

 Inform creditors of the person’s passing as soon as possible.
 This step helps prevent new charges from being added and alerts creditors to the situation.
 In many cases, payments can be paused while the estate is being settled.

 An inventory of all assets should be conducted to determine what can be used to pay off debts.
 This can include bank accounts, property, or other valuable items.
-Selling some assets may be necessary to pay off larger debts like mortgages or car loans.
+Selling some assets may be necessary to pay off larger debts, such as mortgages or car loans.

 Once the payments are made, keep detailed records of all transactions.
-This documentation is crucial in case there are any disputes with creditors or questions from beneficiaries.
+This documentation is crucial in the event of disputes with creditors or questions from beneficiaries.

 If the estate lacks sufficient assets to cover all debts, creditors may have to write off the remaining amounts.
 It is essential to follow Florida state laws and consult with a probate attorney if needed.